the-coded/codex-ai/README.md

 ## Overview

-**Codex** is a centralized repository that serves as the core hub of code, automation, and AI integration across multiple projects and pipelines.
-Inspired by ancient codices—volumes of knowledge meticulously compiled and preserved—Codex is designed to be the modern evolution of a knowledge base, bringing together essential code, automation patterns, and AI-driven workflows in one organized platform.
+**Codex** is a centralized repository that serves as the core hub of documentation generation, automation, and AI integration across multiple projects and pipelines.
+Inspired by ancient codices—volumes of knowledge meticulously compiled and preserved—Codex is designed to be the modern evolution of a knowledge base, bringing together essential documentation, automation patterns, and AI-driven workflows in one organized platform.

 ## Table of Contents
 - [Introduction](#introduction)